Pitbulls come in over 18 different colors and patterns.

 The tricolor merle is a coat variation that occurs only in American Pit Bull Terriers and American Bulldogs.
 They are very rare because they have three coat colors and the merle pattern.

 Leopard merle Pitbulls are actually a Pitbull mixed with the Catahoula Leopard Dog.
 They are not purebred.
-Catahoula Leopard Dogs come in various shades of merle, while Pitbulls can be red, blue, white, brown, black and fawn.
+Catahoula Leopard Dogs come in various shades of merle, while Pitbulls can be red, blue, white, brown, black or fawn.

 The leopard merle will have a yellow-tan base coat with brown spots and sometimes white on the chest.
 When you mix these two breeds it is possible to get a puppy with spots from the Catahoula Leopard.